google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 This is an example of how a function can be created to change the data in an instance of a class.

 Notice how you call the function.
-  * “self” is still implied as Elon
+  * “self” is still implied as Elon.
-  * However, this time we also need a new_grade, and this is passed in as a typical argument in Python
+  * However, this time we also need a new_grade, and this is passed in as a typical argument in Python.

 This type of method is called a “setter,” and we will see why later.